jbaudanza/rxeventstore/README.md

 // The observable will continue listening for new events until it is unsubscribed.
 ```

-You can also query for all available events in the form of a Promise:
+You can also use the `.query()` function to return all available events in the form of a Promise.

 ```js
 database.query('counter-events');